 Recovering from a Heart Attack or Heart Surgery

-When a woman comes home from the hospital after a heart attack or after heart surgery,it can be difficult to estimate what she might be expected to do once she gets home.
-Many women are impatient to resume their usual activities at home or may feel pressured to get back to their jobs.
+When a woman comes home from the hospital after a heart attack or after heart surgery,it can be difficult to know what to do once she gets home.
+Many women may feel pressured to get back to their jobs or activities at home

 - Take it easy.
-Heart attack patients are usually told not to return to work for six weeks, however, women often start doing household chores sooner.
+Patients are usually told not to return to work for six weeks after a heart attack.
+But women often start doing household chores sooner than that.
 It is easy to forget that housework can be heavy physical work.
 For example, lifting a wet, queen-sized sheet out of the washing machine is like lifting more than 15 pounds.
-This is not recommended for recovering patients!
+This kind of effort is not recommended for recovering patients.

 - Accept help from your friends, family and community.
-Look to your close friends and family for support.
+Ask your close friends and family for support.

 - Rest for 20 to 30 minutes, twice a day.

-Your heart attack or heart surgery may have led you to make some healthy lifestyle changes.
-You may be:
+Your heart attack or heart surgery can lead you to make some healthy lifestyle changes.

 Because of these changes, chances are you will feel better with time.
-Heart patients should return to productive, energetic lives once they have recovered.
+Heart patients can return to productive, energetic lives once they have recovered.

 - Talk to your cardiologist or primary care physician about your recovery at home.
-Ask what activities you can do, and when.
-Your physician can give you an exercise test, where you will walk on a treadmill or pedal a stationary bike, while the physician monitors your heart.
+Ask what activities you can do and when.
+Your physician can give you an exercise test, where you will walk on a treadmill or pedal a stationary bike while they monitor your heart.
 This test can help your physician decide what level of activity you are ready to begin.
-This exercise test may be completed before you enroll in cardiac rehabilitation.
+This exercise test may be given before you enroll in cardiac rehabilitation.

-- Learn about your condition.
-Read the educational materials available from your hospital, the American Heart Association*, the library or a health information center.
+- Read educational materials available from your hospital, the American Heart Association, the library or a health information center.